He [the Lord]said to him [Levi],

 Day 4 Lenten Meditation

-Our Father, healing physician, lead us on this Lenten journey by revealing what is at the center of Your will for us.
-Help us to allow You to occupy the full place of our hearts as You grant us the grace to follow only You — not our plans and cares — toward peace and joy.
-Lord Jesus, we ask You today to be patient with us when we falter along the way.
-We want to follow, but we get scared.
-Walk with us and be our Light.
-Amen.
+Our Father, healing physician as You are, lead us on this Lenten journey by revealing what is at the center of Your will for us.
+Help us to allow You to occupy the full place of our hearts as You grant us the grace and courage to follow only You toward everlasting peace and joy.
+We ask You today, Lord, to be patient with us when we resist or falter along the way.
+We want to follow but we get scared.
+Continue to walk with us and be our Light.
+We pray this all in Your good and holy Name, Amen.

 Today’s suggested Penance

-*Visit a homebound person or someone who needs company and is lonely
+Visit a homebound person or someone who needs company and is lonely.
+If you cannot visit them, call them.

 “Love takes up where knowledge leaves off” – St. Thomas Aquinas.